r-Yayap/MultiplePDF-Areas2Excel/README.md

 pip install -r requirements.txt
 ```

-or you could also just make an .exe through pyinstaller

 ## Usage
-1. Run Extract_GUI.py
+1. Run Extract_GUI.py ( or you could also just make an .exe through pyinstaller, then run it )
 2. Then:

     (1) Browse your desired folder which contains your PDFs.